 Abstract

-In the context of increased incidents of religious sectarianism in Pakistan and Turkey, two Muslim majority countries, this paper explicates the religious discrimination that Muslim minorities face at work.
-First, we examine religious diversity in both countries, and explore the agency of religious minorities at work.
-Second, drawing on 21 interviews with individuals from Muslim minority groups in Turkish workplaces, we demonstrate how religious discrimination is experienced in the context of a country where the secular system is under considerable strain.
-The study reveals religiously inspired bias and fealtry (biat) as significant mechanisms by which religius ties serve as both a privilege and a disadvantage.
+In the context of increased incidents of religious sectarianism in Turkey and Pakistan, two Muslim majority countries, this paper explicates the religious discrimination that Muslim minorities face at work.
+First, we examine religious diversity in both countries, and explore the identity and agency of religious minorities at work.
+We then draw on 17 interviews each with individuals from Muslim minority groups in Turkish and Pakistani workplaces, we demonstrate how religious discrimination is experienced in the context of a country (i.e., Turkey) where the secular system is under considerable strain and a country (i.e., Pakistan) where Islamic egalitarian principles enshrined in the national constitution have patchy implementation.
+The study reveals religiously inspired bias (Turkey and Pakistan),fealtry or biat (Turkey) and Takfiri extremism (Pakistan) as significant mechanisms by which intrafaith relations are shaped and religious ties serve as both a privilege and a disadvantage.
 Thus, the study uncovers a number of invisible constraints, which deteriorate the agency of religious minorities at work.
-We theorise what happens to religious equality at work when the secular system is challenged by a particular interpretation of religion.
+We theorise what happens to religious equality at work when a secular or egalitarian system is challenged by a particular interpretation of religion.

-Keywords: Religion, religious diversity, religious minorities, sect-based discrimination, Turkey
+Keywords: Pakistan, religion, religious diversity, religious minorities, sect-based discrimination, Turkey

 Introduction

-Religion is one of the most controversial concepts in social science, and it seems that there is no consensus on the definition of it.
+Religion is one of the most controversial concepts in social science, and it seems that there is no consensus on its definition.
 While Max Weber refuses to define religion (Morris, 1987), Durkheim, in his well-known definition, frames religion as “a unified set of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden, beliefs and practices which unite into one single moral community, all those who adhere to them” (1964:37).
 This definition can be regarded as a functional one that explains what religion does in economic and social life.
-It is worth noting that Durkheim takes religion as being both belief and practice; and he considers all religions true in their own fashion.
+It is worth noting that Durkheim takes religion as being both belief and practice, and he considers all religions true in their own fashion.
 Therefore, believers of any particular religions can be considered as a group of people who share the same beliefs.
-In 19th century evolutionary thought, religion was considered as an early human condition before modern science, law and politics emerged, and it was thought that religion will gradually lose its importance with the advent of industrial society.
+In 19th Century evolutionary thought, religion was considered as an early human condition before modern science, law and politics emerged, and it was thought that religion will gradually lose its importance with the advent of industrial society.
 However, this hypothesis was not supported with the subsequent developments which show that religious diversity retained some of its organising significance in social and economic lives in advanced societies (Fox, 2000) and continued to serve as an inspiration for organisational forms and source of conflict at work and in wider society.